shield02/alx-system_engineering-devops/0x01-shell_permissions/README.md

 > 7-everybody - Script adds execute permission to owner, group, others for hello
 > 8-James_Bond - Script removes all permissions for owner, group but adds all permissions for other users
 > 9-John_Doe - Script add permission -rwxr-x-wx to hello
 > 10-mirror_permissions - Script copies permission from one file to another file
+> 11-directories_permissions - Script adds execute permission to all subdirectories of the current directory for owner and all other users
+>